vegaprotocol/vega/README.md

 Do a `dep ensure -add github.com/foo/bar` to add to the manifest.

+### API

+Vega provides a gRPC API for communicating with the core application, as well as a thin REST API that exposes gRPC endpoints via a HTTP / JSON API.

+The API specification is defined as a [https://developers.google.com/protocol-buffers](protobuf definition) .proto file that lives within the services folder.

+#### Development Workflow

+To edit the API:

+1) Discuss some changes with your colleages
+2) Modify `services/trading/trading.proto` with new stuff
+3) If adding / changing service endpoints, modify the `services/trading/rest-bindings.yml` to define REST/HTTP specific information
+4) Run `sh scripts/gen_api.sh` to regenerate gRPC stubs, reverse proxy and swagger docs
+5) Build with `sh build.sh`

+Documentation can be parsed by any swagger software, if using go-swagger:

+`swagger serve services/trading/trading.swagger.json`

 ### Deploying

 Deployments are automated using Capistrano.
 Currently the `staging` environment points at Dave's `x.constructiveproof.com` servers.
 A few commands to note: